mprizzuto/order-of-importance/README.md

 Related lessons: [what-is-a-computer](https://perpetual.education/lesson/what-is-a-computer/)

-- [ ] Done [link to quiz](https://marcor.substack.com/p/getting-to-know-computers) (This should probably be one of the practice interview questions)
+- [ X ] Done [link to blogpost](https://marcor.substack.com/p/getting-to-know-computers) (This should probably be one of the practice interview questions)

 ### How to maintain your file structure and organize your work station